Breach of Contract Lawyers in Hamilton, Toronto & GTA

 Hiring an experienced business contract lawyer can help in a number of ways.

 Initially, an experienced Ontario contract lawyer can review your breach of contract case, explain its strengths (and potential weaknesses), and then determine what evidence, including expert evidence, may be necessary, or alternately, what defences may be available to you.
 For instance, some contracts are legally invalid.

 An experienced contract lawyer can also attempt to resolve the dispute with the other side without going to Court.
 Options may include alternate dispute resolution such as mediation and/or arbitration.
 Often, just hiring an experienced lawyer gives you leverage, as in Ontario, the losing party is generally required to pay all or a portion of the winning party’s legal fees and expenses.

-Where resolution is not possible, I have experience taking numerous breach of contract cases to Court and/or arbitration, and I will pursue your claim (or defence) aggressively, yet in a cost-efficient manner.
+Where resolution is not possible, I have experience taking numerous breach of contract cases to Court and/or arbitration, and I will pursue your claim (or defence) pugnaciously, yet in a cost-efficient manner.